tmtxt/tmtxt.github.com/_posts/2020-04-11-stop-doing-this-you-have-a-better-way-to-write-config-in-net-core.md

-**Configuration** is an essential part of any application (The term **Configuration** here does not include internal application config, such as the route path definition). **Configuration** varies across deploys and environments, which provides confidential information to the application (such as data connection string) and defines the way the application should behave (for example, enable or disable specific features).
+**Configuration** is an essential part of any application (The term **Configuration** here does not include internal application config, such as the route path definition). **Configuration** varies across deploys and environments, which provides confidential information to the application (such as database connection string) and defines the way the application should behave (for example, enable or disable specific features).

-So, why this blog post?
+Why this blog post?

 # Take a look at this